ski-gear/ski-goggles/README.md

 1. Install it from [here](https://chrome.google.com/webstore/detail/ski-goggles/epjlgeofddfejkenffcddgcdnjkcanle)

-### Usage
+### General Usage

+0. Ensure the extension is installed on Chrome.

-1. Open Devtools in the Chrome tab you want to inspect
+1. Open Devtools in the browser tab you want to inspect analytics calls.

-2. Open the `Ski Goggles` panel within Devtools
+2. Open the `Ski Goggles` panel within Devtools.

-3. Have fun inspecting the analytics calls.
+3. Have fun inspecting.

+---

-### Dev Workflow
+### Development Workflow

 0. Install `yarn`